 Lee M. Caplan

 Lee counsels private and sovereign clients in a wide range of matters involving international dispute resolution, public international law, and international investment law and policy.
 He regularly appears before international tribunals in connection with complex and high-value disputes arising out of concession agreements, investment treaties, and other international agreements.
 Lee's experience spans a range of industries, including oil and gas, hospitality, and telecommunications.
 He is the co-author of a leading treatise on international arbitration entitled The UNCITRAL Arbitration Rules: A Commentary.

-- Advise and represent clients in connection with oil and gas disputes under petroleum concession agreements, including in commercial arbitration proceedings.
+- Advising and representing clients in connection with oil and gas disputes arising under petroleum concession agreements, including in commercial arbitration proceedings.

-- Engage US government agencies on behalf of US companies to resolve business disputes with foreign governments through diplomatic channels.
+- Engaging US government agencies on behalf of US companies to resolve business disputes with foreign governments through diplomatic channels.

 - Advising clients on complex public international law matters, including treaty law and practice, international investment law, the law of the sea, the law of diplomatic protection, and the laws of war.

-- Advise and represent clients in connection with maritime boundary disputes, including in proceedings before the International Tribunal for the Law of the Sea (ITLOS).
+- Advising and representing clients in connection with maritime boundary disputes, including in proceedings before the International Tribunal for the Law of the Sea (ITLOS).